Asplenium hookerianum: New Zealand

 Found throughout the North and South Islands of New Zealand.
 Less common in Northland, inland Taranaki, western Waikato, King Country and the West Coast.

 Its range extends to Stewart Island and the Chatham Islands although it is uncommon.

 Occurs in lowland and montane forests, on shaded clay banks and rocky outcrops, in shrubland and open forest.
 May also be found among grass and in open pasture, under pine and macrocarpa trees, and in disturbed forest remnants.

 In the South Island, it is mostly confined to lowland areas.
-In the North Island, it can reach altitudes of up to 1375 metres but is less common above 1000 metres on both islands.
+In the North Island, it can reach elevations of up to 1375 m but is less common above 1000 m on both islands.

 Australia

 Found in Tasmania and Victoria where an estimated 700 plants live in four wild populations.
 Little is known about the previous distribution of this species.

 In Tasmania, it occurs in rainforest, usually on the heavily shaded margins of waterways and vertical banks.
 It may also be found in sheltered gullies within drier forests.
 Can also be found growing on the lower trunks of soft tree-ferns.
-They may reach altitudes of up to 500 metres.
+They may reach elevations of up to 500 m.

 In Victoria, it occurs on sheltered rock faces in cracks and crevices under overhangs.
-They may reach altitudes of up to 1,200 metres.
+They may reach elevations of up to 1200 m.
 Because of its preference for cold and wet environments, it may be impacted by climate change in the future.